fpapado/reverie/worklog.md

   - Note edit view
 - Add "info" to routes, menu button
 - "Guest" author for notes
+- Rename 'user-validations' to 'validations' if need be

 # Style pass:
 - Design stickers